Work in progress

 Papers are usually removed from this page as soon as they appear in print but preprints may still be available on my publications page.

 Evil of Privatization', unedited text of a talk on Alon Harel's book

 Why Law Matters (OUP 2014).
 Posted 10 June 2014.

 'The Opposite of Rape', written for an edited collection which has since been shelved.
 Now homeless.
 The paper is a follow-up to the 1998 paper 'The Wrongness of Rape' that I co-wrote with Stephen Shute.
 Posted 2 February 2016.

-'Reasonable Reactions to the Wrongness of Rape', a reply to bob Watt's critique of 'The Wrongness of Rape', to be published in the Denning Law Journal (where bob's piece also appeared).
+'Reasonable Reactions to the Wrongness of Rape', a reply to bob Watt's critique of 'The Wrongness of Rape', forthcoming in the Denning Law Journal (where bob's piece also appeared).
 Posted 2 February 2016.

 'The Twilight of Legality', unedited text of my Irvine Lecture delivered at Cornell Law School in October 2015.
-Posted 16 May 2016, by request.
+Posted 16 May 2016.